scastaneda36/pig-latin/README.md

 Example Input: apple
 Example Output: apple-way_

+_For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay".
+Example Input: glove
+Example Output: ove-glay_

 _If the first consonants include "qu", move the "u" along with the "q".
 Don't forget about words like "squeal" where "qu" doesn't come first!
 Example Input: quiz
 Example Output: iz-quay_